BrunoRochaDev/Distributed_Bingo/README.md

 # Secure_Bingo

+## Preface
+This was ours (Bruno Moura, Rafael Remígio and João Teles) submission for our cybersecurity course's (SIO) second practical project.

+At our first submission we received a 16.8 mark, and after further improvements we received a 19.2.
+Both out of 20.

 ## Changes from first submission

 ### All changes since the first delivery are listed and explained in the report/changes.pdf file or at the end of the report.pdf file along with the previous report.